 ---|---|---|---|---|---|

-In this one credit course, student will be introduced to the image creation, editing, layout and distribution processes that are central to communication design.
-By becoming familiar with the Adobe Create Cloud applications that are the industry standards in communications fields-- Photoshop, Illustrator and InDesign�"students will not only have a foundation for their visual communication investigations, but will understand how to go about learning to learn any of the Adobe suite of applications.
+In this four week 1-credit course, students will be introduced to the image creation, editing, layout and distribution processes that are central to communication design.
+By becoming familiar with the Adobe Create Cloud applications that are the industry standards in communications fields-- Photoshop, Illustrator and InDesign�"students will not only have a foundation for their visual communication investigations, but will understand how to go about learning any of the Adobe suite of applications.

 Section | Section Dates | Time | Instructor | Credits | Location |